 To save themselves from being devoured, all Aeldari of the Craftworlds carry a spirit stone that captures their soul when they die, and they travel the galaxy in great ships that store all these dead souls.
 When truly threatened by enemies, the Craftworlds field constructs powered by these spirit stones, so that long-dead Aeldari ancestors may march to war once again as huge suits of armour.

 Skilled, disciplined and mysterious to most other factions of the Galaxy, the Aeldari Craftworlds offer a perspective on the Warhammer 40,000 universe where humans, orks, T’au and the like are mere fools who do not understand the true nature of the universe.
 So, if you want to play as the ancient, graceful “elven” culture in decline that you can also find in many other genre universes, the Craftworlds might be just the army for you.

-What rule book should I get if I want to play Craftworlds?
+What rule book should I get if I want to play Aeldari?

-What miniatures are available for Craftworlds, and are they up to date?
+What miniatures are available for Aeldari, and are they up to date?

-The Craftworlds miniatures range is not very up to date, but the releases of recent years show that it’s getting better.
-The range has some good plastic characters such as the Spiritseer, Farseer, Jain Zar (pictured at the top of this section) and Eldrad Ulthran, and the infantry unit Howling Banshees got a brand new plastic kit recently.
+The Aeldari now have a pretty well-updated model range, after being very outdated for many years.
+The range has some good plastic characters such as the Spiritseer, Farseer, Jain Zar (pictured at the top of this section) and Eldran Ulthran, and the infantry unit Howling Banshees got a brand new plastic kit recently.